pnsaeta/p064/docs/PR-Ideas.md

 ### Proxima Centauri

-The closest star to our solar system is the binary $$\alpha$$ Centauri, with masses 1.10 and 0.85 solar masses \msolar, having an average separation of *about* 23 A.U.
+The closest star to our solar system is the binary $$\alpha$$ Centauri, with masses 1.10 and 0.85 solar masses, having an average separation of *about* 23 A.U.
 (One astronomical unit is the mean distance from the earth to the sun.)
 The system has a period of about 80 years with an eccentricity of 0.52.
 (The eccentricity $$\epsilon$$ of